 After diagnosis, Leanora set herself a goal to find a way to get back into sports.
 Through her own sheer determination, she built herself up, starting with 5 minutes in the gym and working her way up to being able to do more.

-Fast forward a few months to 2018, and Leanora decided to enter the National Paraclimbing Championships - a four-round competition that would see her win round 1 and 2 and finish second overall after breaking her wrist just before the final round.
+Fast-forward a few months to 2018, and Leanora decided to enter the National Paraclimbing Championships - a four-round competition that would see her win rounds 1 and 2 and finish second overall after breaking her wrist just before the final round.

 Although she has daily pain to contend with, Leanora is training hard for the world championships and aiming for gold!

 Going from a place where she felt like she had lost part of what made up her identity, to now being more successful in sports than she ever was pre-diagnosis - is an inspiring story.
 But Leanora also wants to reflect on how far she has come.

 It takes a certain level of physical and emotional resilience to wake up every day in pain, finding everyday tasks difficult.
 Leanora manages this challenge day-to-day and is now a key figure in the Paraclimbing community.